 “Prolotherapy” is derived from the Latin word “prolo” meaning offspring, due to the proliferation of cells caused by the procedure.
-The dextrose acts as an irritant, causing the body to regenerate tissue at an accelerated rate.
+Dextrose acts as an irritant, inducing controlled inflammation and causing the body to regenerate tissue at an accelerated rate.
 Dextrose Prolotherapy enhances the process the body naturally uses to stimulate the healing system... inflammation.

 Chronic musculoskeletal pain often results when ligaments or tendons have been weakened by strains or sprains.
 Ligaments that connect the bones can become stretched and develop small tears, causing the joint to become overly lax.
-This instability increases force on the fibro-osseous junction, the location of attachment of ligaments to the bones.
+This instability increases force on the fibro-osseous junction, the location of attachment of ligaments to the bones, causing pain and muscle tightness.

 Several factors contribute to the physiological enhancement of the healing process: